Brussels Airport presenting the Brussels Airport Aviation Awards

 Brucargo Award: dnata

-The Brucargo Award was introduced in 2012 to honour our partners at the Brucargo area.
+The Brucargo Award was introduced in 2012 to honour Brussels Airport partners in the Brucargo area.
 This year the award goes to dnata.
-The handling company has proven to be a stable and trusted handling partner for Qatar Airways and a leading contributor of innovation projects within the Brucargo community.
-In the past year it has obtained two IATA CEIV certifications, for pharma and live animals.
+The handling company has proven to be a stable and trusted handling partner for Qatar Airways and a leading contributor to innovation projects within the Brucargo community.
+In the past year, it has obtained two IATA CEIV certifications, for pharma and live animals.
 Other nominees in this category were ACIC Operator, Aviapartner Cargo, Customs Brucargo, Flanders Investment & Trade and Swissport Cargo

 Logistic Provider Award: DSV